 The ‘consumption’ of creative goods and activities is more sustainable than the consumption of purely material goods.
 A creative economy is where production and consumption involves the processing of ideas, symbols, and emotional experiences rather than the dissipation of energy and the breakdown of matter.

-A study done by the psychologist Mihaly Csikszentmihalyi showed that there was a negative relationship between energy consumed and happiness.
+A study done by the psychologist Mihaly Csikszentmihalyi showed that there was a negative relationship between energy consumed and positive emotion.
 The reason for this may suggest a new way of thinking about consuming, one that maximises the quality of experience while minimising the amount of energy used as a result.

-Csikszentmihalyi found that in general, people report being happier when they are actively involved with a challenging task, and less happy when they are passively consuming goods or entertainment.
+Csikszentmihalyi found that in general, people report being happier when they are actively involved with a challenging task, and less happy when they are passively consuming goods or mindless entertainment.

 It is possible to develop a creative economy based on a majority of workers of this kind.